tanta-1155/basktray/README.md

 || How to use ||

+0. Download and unzip "basktray_v1.0.zip"
 1. Run basktray.exe
-2. The icon will appear on your task tray.
+2. 2.
+The icon will appear on your task tray.
 The icon's number indicates the remaining battery life.

 If you want to end the program, right-click the icon and choose "Exit" from the right-click menu.